MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 1: Set revision management to multiple

+Complete the following steps to set revision management to multiple.

 1. In the Azure portal, open your container app resource.

 1. On the left side menu, under Application, select **Revisions**.